How Draws Work

 - Entries accumulate until the draw time

-- No position or ranking—all entries have equal chance
+- No queue position; standard draws give all entries equal chance

 Selection Event